-- a. was inspected by the appropriate local government and cited for one or more enforceable housing, maintenance, or building code violations that affect the safety of the occupants or the public and involve one or more of the following: - (1) a roof and roof framing element, - (2) support walls, beams, and headers, - (3) foundation, footings, and subgrade conditions, - (4) light and ventilation, - (5) fire protection, including egress, - (6) internal utilities, including electricity, gas, and water, - (7) flooring and flooring elements, or - (8) walls, insulation, and exterior envelope, - b. the satisfaction of the enforceable, cited and uncured housing, maintenance, and building code violations listed in subparagraph a of this paragraph cost more than fifty percent (50%) of the assessor's taxable market value for the building, excluding land value, for property taxes payable in the year in which the condemnation is commenced, and - c. the housing, maintenance, or building code violations have not been remedied within a reasonable time after two notices to cure the noncompliance; and
+- 2. "Blighted property" means a structure that meets any two (2) of the following factors: - a. was inspected by the appropriate local government and cited for one or more enforceable housing, maintenance, building or property code violations that affect the safety of the occupants or the public involving one or more of the following: - (1) a roof and roof framing element, - (2) support walls, beams and headers, - (3) foundation, footings and subgrade conditions, - (4) light and ventilation, - (5) fire protection including egress, - (6) internal utilities including electricity, gas and water, - (7) flooring and flooring elements, or - (8) walls, insulation and exterior envelope, - b. the satisfaction of the enforceable, cited and uncured housing, maintenance, building or property code violations listed in subparagraph a of this paragraph cost more than fifty percent (50%) of the assessor's taxable market value for the building, excluding land value, for property taxes payable in the year in which the condemnation is commenced,

+- c. the housing, maintenance or building code violations have not been remedied within a reasonable time after two notices to cure the noncompliance; or - d. was inspected and cited by the appropriate local government for any violation of health and safety codes; and